 At our core of consciousness links everyone and everything.
 It’s a little scary because it means it also connects us to those who project hate.
 However, this is how we awaken others.

-There are two paths to Oneness: the transcendent’s direct experience and the other is confronting our sacred ground.
+There are two paths to Oneness: a direct experience of the transcendent through meditation and the other is through the analytical process of confronting our beliefs.
 We recommend taking both approaches.
 It’s a wise choice.
 Many teachers tell us those who are awake are helping to raise the consciousness of humankind.
 So, it is vital to make room in your practice to help others.
 When you give and help others on their path, you’ll find yours more rewarding.

 If someone asks you, what is inner work?
 Now you can tell them it is about removing roadblocks.
 You repair your own and help others do the same.
 Self-development is an inward journey where we gain wisdom to share it with others.
 We learn as much from sharing the information we do in learning it.
 You won’t grow in isolation.

 True Spiritual Teachers

 Above all, we know the greatest Seers and Prophets share their wisdom without prejudice, their focus was on lifting the lives of others.
 That’s why religions use their names.
 We must not forget the noble pioneers of consciousness exploration.
 They brought us many “spiritual technologies.”

 Real teachers do not want to be celebrities—for example, Gandhi, the Tenzin Gyatso (the 14th Dalai Lama), and George Gurdjieff.
 Many of the best teachers are not in the public eye and remain unknown except their inner circle.
 They want to focus on the content of what they teach, not on them.